 Jewellery is a way to express your personality and can often represent your beliefs, memories and family.
 The positive and celebratory beliefs that Mexicans have of death inspires the living too and the skull represents the importance of living in the moment and enjoying every part of your life.
 For Mexicans, the skull also means the origin of life.

-Our wonderful new collection has a range of handmade silver bangles in a range of prices, designs and widths. – from our iconic Day of the Dead Statement Silver Bangle set with an intricate skull and beautiful hand-crafted flowers.
+Our wonderful new collection has a range of handmade silver bangles in a range of prices, designs and widths. – from our iconic, now sold out, Day of the Dead Statement Silver Bangle (pictured above) set with an intricate skull and beautiful hand-crafted flowers.
 To a slim bangle set with two polished skulls at either end of the cuff – the perfect silver bangle for a man or woman.
 We also have a wonderful silver skull pendant which is a reminder to live your life to the full and to remember and celebrate memories of those no longer with you.